 Ah, the original interface.
 It's a million years old, and it still works.
 But what real structure did this player create, behind the screen?

 Job.
-Along with millions of others, to sculpt a real world within the fold of Poem of the End, and created a Poem of the End guidance on Poem of the End.
-At Poem of the End.
+Along with millions of others, to sculpt a real world within the fold of , and created a guidance on .
+At .

 You can't read that thought.